alan-turing-institute/open-research-community-management/resources/homebrew-applesilicon-installation-guide.md

 To install Homebrew on machines running in Apple Silicon, run through the following steps:

-### 0. Check if installs run the usual checks to see if homebrew is installed:
+### 0. Check Installs

+Run the usual checks to see if homebrew is installed:

-`% brew`
+For example, run brew doctor in your terminal.
+If the command returns a message that homebrew is not installed, continue with the rest of the guide.

-If it is the same as above, then that's okay!
+Or if it is `% brew`, then that's okay!

 But you want to be checking the $PATH prefix to see if it's `/usr/local/bin` (the standard place Homebrew installs which works for Intel chips) **or** if `/opt/homebrew` is on your $PATH which makes Homebrew Apple Silicon friendly.